Howard County, Maryland Courageous Conversations Begins February 7, 2023

-Marlborough, MA – The Dock C. Bracy Center for Human Reconciliation today announced its technical support of an interfaith dialog series, Howard County Courageous Conversations.
+Winchester, MA – The Dock C. Bracy Center for Human Reconciliation today announced its second year of technical support of an interfaith dialog series, Howard County Courageous Conversations on Race and Religious Bias (HoCo Courageous Conversations).

 As a learning organization, the Center seeks to provide opportunities to promote understanding and empathy.
-Howard County Courageous Conversations interfaith dialog series provides participants with a facilitated opportunity to connect with others.
+HoCo Courageous Conversations interfaith dialog series provides participants with a facilitated opportunity to connect with others.

 “As a member of the community and past facilitator, these types of conversations are critical for interfaith understanding and growth.
 The Dock C. Bracy Center for Human Reconciliation is pleased to help provide technical support for this series, as it aligns with our shared vision.” -- Randee Wilding, Chief Operating Officer